 If you are interested in software to estimate your projects, we have exclusive deals with leading suppliers here in the UK.
 Please contact us here if you are interested in learning more.

-Mandatory site visits:
+Estimating Mistakes, Mandatory site visits:

 No two project sites are alike.
 Unknown site characteristics generate unexpected issues and complications, which can be too costly to resolve.
 Technical drawings and blueprints can be confusing.
 You should pause to consider the site’s road access and traffic, as well as the amount of space available for staging equipment, material delivery and storage or any environmental safeguards that may be required during construction.
 Be sure to have as much information as possible regarding the location where you’ll be executing the job.
 The best way to get this information is by visiting the job site.